polkadot-fellows/RFCs/text/0033-corejam-system-chain-evm-l2s.md

 1. This proposal must be compatible with Solidity+Ethereum to have developer and ultimately, user impact.
 2. The CoreJam implementation should be practical, needing minimal changes to OP Stack.
 3. Utilization of CoreJam must be permissionless and maintain the same security model of Optimistic Rollups.
-4. There should be a clear path for CoreJam System Chain, despite its ORU L2 setting, to support decentralization of nodes.
+4. There should be a path for the CoreJam System Chain, despite its ORU L2 setting, to support permissionless ScBG nodes and ScBA nodes.

 ## Stakeholders